reoccurcat/discord2groupme/README.md

 A: I took the easiest tutorial on an http POST listener and the easiest tutorial on a discord bot and threw them together to create this.

-Q: Where do I get the groupme user ID?

-A: Groupmehook will log them in the terminal.

 Q: I get `node SyntaxError: missing ) after argument list` when I use the Discord hook.

 A: Update node.js.

 Q: I get ` OSError: [Errno 98] Address already in use` when I use GroupMe hook.

 A: Port 80 is already in use.
-Specify a different one as an argument.
+Specify a different one as an argument. (ex. `python3 groupmehook.py 6666` for port 6666.)

 Q: I get ` OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions` when I use GroupMe hook.

 A: Port 80 may be [restricted by your OS](https://unix.stackexchange.com/questions/16564/why-are-the-first-1024-ports-restricted-to-the-root-user-only) or already in use.
 You can either start the program with admin/root or specify one above 1024 as an argument.

+## I need help!

+If you have read through the entire guide, the questions, the issues, and more...
+Make an issue and I will help you out.